-It’s important to understand that conventional approaches often fail because they generally focus on the tumor itself and fail to address the underlying problem.
-That being said, holistic dietary treatments are frequently used in conjunction with other treatments as they should be.
+Conventional approaches often fail because they generally focus only on the tumor itself and fail to address the underlying problem.
+That being said, with pancreatic cancer in dogs, even using holistic dietary treatments in conjunction with conventional treatments still has a poor prognosis.

 Reducing the meal sizes and increasing the frequency will help to limit the fluctuations in insulin that instigate the hypoglycemic episodes.
-There are also plenty of supplements and herbs such as Milk Thistle that can remove toxins and help with number of pancreatic conditions including canine pancreatic cancer.
+There are also plenty of supplements and herbs such as Milk Thistle that can remove toxins and help with number of pancreatic conditions including canine pancreatitis (swelling of the pancreas) cancer.

-If remission is to be achieves and maintained, the digestive tract needs to function properly in order to allow the immune system to begin the healing process.
+If remission is to be achieved and maintained, the digestive tract needs to function properly in order to boost the immune system and hopfully enable the healing process.

 In the vast majority of cases, absolutely not.
 Some types of cancer are more common it certain breeds, as they may be more predisposed.
 However, it’s important to understand that predisposed does not mean predetermined!
 Genetics are a factor, but there are many other factors as well.

 For cancer, or any disease to develop, a dysfunction in the immune system must be present.
 So by addressing this area, we can greatly reduce illness regardless of what genetic challenges a certain breed has.